Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `GameObject` - The GameObject of what is using the current object.
+   * `GameObject` - The GameObject of what is using the current Interactable Object.

-The GetUsingObject method is used to return the GameObject that is currently using this object.
+The GetUsingObject method is used to return the GameObject that is currently using this Interactable Object.

 #### GetUsingScript/0